vijayjvvc/jupdater_sdk_code/README.md

 > 🛠️ JUpdater is built by devs for devs — especially those who want full control of their distribution and update strategy.
 No gatekeepers, no vendor lock-in, no data collection.

+---

+## 🏢 Infrastructure Powered by Ventures Hub

+The managed backend server and infrastructure for `JUpdater` is created and provided by **Ventures Hub** — an independent software company by QTLWS that builds software products and services.

+Ventures Hub maintains the default managed server endpoint (`https://jupdater.qtlws.com/api/check-update`) so that developers can use the SDK efficiently out-of-the-box.
+Developers can configure **up to 3 free apps** on their platform to easily utilize the managed update services.

+---

 ## 🌐 Official Documentation & Contact